 I think it’s a lot of people that had influence on me.

 MMO: You worked as a car salesman for a local Chevy dealership in New Jersey prior to making it big.
-Can you talk a little about that and that particular time?
+Can you talk a little about that particular time in your life?

 Kevin: I was a struggling broadcaster.
 I was doing the same thing knocking my head on the wall just trying to get a break.
 And it’s harder to get somebody to get you in the door.

 I literally picked up the Sunday paper one morning and I went through it and I just put my finger in a random spot and it landed on a car dealership.
 I went in and asked for a job, and that’s how it went.
-I didn’t care what it was, I just knew I needed to do something different, I needed to make some money, all of that.
+I didn’t care what it was, I just knew I needed to do something different.
+I needed to make some money.

 It kind of became a good jump start for me.
 It kind of was like, hey, I don’t want to give this up yet.
 I think I need to give this another shot before I move on to do something else.